Mathics3/Mathics3-development-guide/docs/extending/developing-code/extending/thoughts-and-history.rst

 In the two-dimensional situation, the code to write this is pretty simple, you copy swap the *i* and *j* components of the array.

 But when we run into the 3-dimensional situation, and one should assume in WL there will always be generalizations and complications.
 And then things are no longer as simple.
-For the three-dimensional situtation, we need to introduce which axes to swap.
+For the three-dimensional situation, we need to introduce which axes to swap.
 Both WL and SymPy have your back here, and allow this to be specified with a ``Permute`` function.
-Also, there is the problem of determining compatibilty on the size axes that are going to be swapped to make sure they are compatible.
+Also, there is the problem of determining compatibility on the size axes that are going to be swapped to make sure they are compatible.

 So if this transpose code is written in the Python from scratch, a couple things are likely to occur.
 Either the code will be ripped out when we want to handle the more general case.
 Worse, it is possible we'll go down a rabbit-hole of extending the original code, basically solving a problem that has probably already been thought about deeper solved better.

 ``Transpose`` is not an isolated case, in the history of the Mathics3 project.
 You can find the kind of thing happens implementing calculus functions such as ``FindRoot[]``, ``FindMinimum[]`` or ``FindMaximum``, among too many others.

-While it might be intelletually satisfying and possibly fun writing Mathemathical algorithims in Python, please refrain from doing so.
+While it might be intelletually satisfying and possibly fun writing Mathemathical algorithms in Python, please refrain from doing so.

 The Mathics3 project has always been understaffed and undermaintained.
-By hooking into SymPy or some other package, the code has a better chance of being maintained as well as getting expanded and generalized, if all of that effort hasn't occured prior to the need inside Mathics3.
+By hooking into SymPy or some other package, the code has a better chance of being maintained as well as getting expanded and generalized, if all of that effort hasn't occurred prior to the need inside Mathics3.

 As an example of the kind of problems we encounter here, consider Mathics3 original image-processing routines.
 Too much of this was written in pure Python.
 This code was both slow and buggy.
 And it didn't support certain image formats we wanted to use.
 By switching to using the Pillow Python package all of this was fixed.